 I view Rothy's the same way that I do any item I want to purchase that costs over $100 – I look to see if there is room in the budget and if there isn't any room yet, I start saving.
 I had to save for several months before I finally had enough money set aside for my first pair of Rothy's.
 While I was busy saving up, I dreamt about the perfect color to add to my wardrobe.
 I also sold items from my closet to help me reach that goal faster.
 When I finally had enough money set aside to purchase a pair, I saved $20 on my first pair of Rothy's by using a friend's referral link.

 Once I invested in my first pair of Rothy's, I gained access to my own referral link that I could share with my friends.
 Each time someone bought their first pair of Rothy's using my link, they saved $20 and I earned $20 in credit toward my next pair of Rothy's.
-(You can save $20 off your first pair of Rothy's, too.
-Just click here to start shopping and we both get credit!
-When you click the link, a pop-up window should appear on the Rothy's site inviting you to save $20.
-If for some reason it doesn't work, leave a comment at the bottom of this post and I will email you a link directly.)
+You can save $20 off your first pair of Rothy's, too.
+If you'd like a code sent your way, leave a comment at the bottom of this post and I'll send one your way via email!

 Do Rothy's Make Your Feet Sweat?